 7 Strategies to Help Mitigate Learning Loss

-The pandemic is presenting a variety of challenges for people that include personal, professional, and academic struggles.
+The pandemic presented a variety of challenges for people that include personal, professional, and academic struggles.
 The unprecedented effect of the pandemic is leaving a huge gap in learning for many students.
 Children of all ages are struggling to maintain some sort of normalcy while striving to get a quality education.
 No matter the student’s age or the type of school setting they are learning in, there are several strategies an educator can use to help mitigate learning loss.

 1. Teach Core Skills Using Spiraling Methods